 Step 1: Confirm whether your property is in a Heritage Overlay

 - Go to Planning Maps Online.
-Enter the address of the property you would like to develop and click Search.
+Search for the address of the property you would like to develop.

 - Open the report and go to the Planning Overlay section:

 - See whether the report lists a Heritage Overlay.